swallahfx/Teyematics-project/Readme.md

 ***To use this endpoint***

 a.
-Copy or clone the project
+Copy or clone the project ((git clone git@github.com:swallahfx/Teyematics-project.git))
 b.
 Create a virtual environment Python3 -m venv venv
 c.
 Activate the virtuL environment using source venv/bin/actvate
 d.
 Get your postgreSQL database details ready